 If you are trying to decide whether to represent yourself or have already decided to do so, it may help to research information about the law and the particular court where your case will be heard.

 LawAccess New South Wales

-LawAccess Online is also great starting point to search for information about the law and legal issues.
+The LawAccess NSW website is a great starting point to search for information about the law and legal issues.
 The representing yourself section of the website explains procedures and forms for court and tribunal cases.
 The information includes: